superhu4/bibledelight/content/plans/navigators.md

 ## Others' Thoughts

 John Piper [likes and uses this plan](https://youtu.be/So61zHqhqZs?t=371) because (a) there are four different readings (thus it is more likely at least one of the readings is edifying) and (b) there are catch-up days.
-(Note: similar [Dr. Donald Whitney's thoughts](/thoughts/whitney).)
+(Note: similar to [Dr. Donald Whitney's thoughts](/thoughts/whitney).)